International Economics with a focus on China - Master's Programme (One Year)

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-We do not require a GMAT or GRE score but a well-balanced score may strengthen your application to his particular programme.
+We do not require a GMAT or GRE score, but a well-balanced score may strengthen your application to his particular programme.
 GMAT code, School of Economics and Management, Lund University: 8V-RPL-07.
 Lund University does not have a GRE code.
-You are welcome to send a certified copy of your GRE test result directly to University Admissions in Sweden.
+You are welcome to submit a certified copy of your GRE test result directly to University Admissions in Sweden.

 Full programme/course tuition fee: SEK 120 000